 HealthPathways is a free web-based portal that was officially launched in the Murray PHN catchment in November 2016.
 HealthPathways aims to guide best-practice assessment and management of common medical conditions, including when and where to refer patients, with guidance on what information is needed.

 HealthPathways saves time by having locally relevant and reliable information, including patient resources, all in one place.
 It is available to medical specialists, nurses, allied health, and other health professionals, for use within their scope of practice within the Murray region.
 To hear local professional perspectives watch the video below.

 Some of our newest and most popular suites of pathways include:

 - Alcohol and drug use pathways

 Quality patient care through connected services

-Murray PHN’s vision is better health and wellbeing for our community through better care and better systems.
+Murray PHN’s vision is for better health and wellbeing for our community through better care and better systems.
 One major investment that will work towards achieving this vision is Murray HealthPathways.

 Making local referral information available to health professionals enables patients to receive the right care, in the right place, at the right time.
-We know this is so important, especially within rural communities, to improve the standard of care and minimise variations in care.
+We know this is so important, especially within rural communities to improve the standard of care and minimise variations in care.

 The local 'health system'

 HealthPathways should enable less demand on acute and residential care services, as patients are better managed in the community.
 It will help to minimise variations in treatment, and reduce unnecessary hospital visits across our region, where there are an estimated 71,500 potentially avoidable hospital bed days each year.